 Nominating registered training organisations must be recognised by the Australian Skills Quality Authority.

-Winners of the 2021 Queensland Training Awards aligned categories will be nominated by Queensland for the 2021 Australian Training Awards.
-All nominations for the Australian Training Awards will be considered by the Australian Training Awards judging panels, and finalists for each award category will be required to attend the 2021 Australian Training Awards finalists week and presentation ceremony in November.
+Queensland Training Awards winners of aligned categories will be nominated by Queensland for the Australian Training Awards.
+All nominations for the Australian Training Awards will be considered by the Australian Training Awards judging panels, and finalists for each award category will be required to attend the Australian Training Awards finalists week and presentation ceremony in November.
 Learn more about the judging process.

 By applying, all applicants to the Queensland Training Awards agree that all non-confidential details from their nominations, photographs and recordings can be used online, in any broadcast and print or social media and in a range of publicity and promotional materials by the Queensland Government.